ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-indexes.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-RavenDB gives you an ability to extract field data and to index by it, so a different way to achieve our goal will look as follows:
+RavenDB gives you the ability to extract field data and to index by it.
+A different way to achieve our goal will look as follows:

 {CODE indexes_1_0@Indexes/Map.cs /}